astrocket/cau_where/README.md

 ### Things I have not covered yet:

+* Mobile floating menu for Chatting/Contact options

+* Search bar with auto complete functionality.
+(Name / Like counts / Coupon)

+* Right to go add form if no data found

-* 'Like' action for comments ( also sorting based on it )
+* 'Like' action for comments and pub/rest ( also sorting based on it )

+* Show shop details by drop down via partial: 'information'

+* File upload via paperclip. + slider view in _information.html.erb

+* Map attribute and map button to call 3rd party Map app API

+* Live chatting function by Action Cable

 * Implement Google AdSense

-* Services (job queues, cache servers, search engines, etc.)

 ### Unsolved Bugs that need to be fixed: